SACAS went Global

 - Coordinating management of complaints relating to SACAS Ireland matters until closeout and being the first contact for complaints received by SACAS Ireland,

-- Monthly reporting of complaints summary to Executive Management.
+- Monthly reporting of the complaints summary to Executive Management.

 The Chief Executive Officer is responsible for: